Skip to content

 The following settings can be used to build docker images during a deployment (Like docker compose build or docker compose up --build).

-Specify all build-settings in a nested build_opts object in the deployment configuration file (See example below).
+Specify all build-settings in a nested build object in the deployment configuration file (See example below).

 Key Type Description Default value